 - When you fold the slats, use the side of the page that is most colorful.
 If a page is all black and white on one side, crease the page so that side is on the inside, unless you are going for a black and white bowl.

-- Start with a small bowl (one magazine or less) for your first one.
-It won’t be as frustrating if it uncoils and you have to start over again.
+- Start with a small bowl (one magazine or less) for your first attempt.
+It won’t be as frustrating if it uncoils and you have to start over.

 - I buy Mod Podge at Joann, Michael’s or Hobby Lobby because the stores always have 40% off coupons.
 Each bottle is about $7 regular price, and is enough to make several bowls.
 If you don’t have Mod Podge, I’ve read that watered-down glue or other sealant should work – but I haven’t tried this.

 - Even after these are sealed, they aren’t waterproof or food safe.
 Modge Podge is non-toxic, so wrapped food or candy would be fine.